whitneyburton/portfolios/students/Andrew_Carmer/Andrew_Carmer.markdown

 He said it I seemed to understand the practices and techniques, however I failed to fully implement them in the project.

-Ruby Syntax:
+(not on ruby submissions.
+I believe it was a 1 :(, mostly 2's and a 3. ) Ruby Syntax:
 Decomposition:
 Functionality: